 – Dragon’s Bait by Vivian Vande Velde

 – King Arthur and His Knigths of the Round Table by Roger Lancelyn Green

 I plan to start with one of the younger books, probably The Boxcar Children, just because I’m curious to see how much I still like it as an adult.

-That’s all I’ve got for today, but I’ll see you with my weekly rewind on Sunday!
+That’s all I’ve got for today, but I’ll see you again next week!
 Thanks for stopping by, lovelies! ♥